 GRA Openings at uSec Lab: I am looking for highly-motivated PhD students.
 Recently Funded Project [Press Release]

 I am an Assistant Professor in Computer Science at Utah State University.
 Prior to joining USU, I worked as a Research Scientist at Rochester Institute of Technology, and a Post-doctoral Fellow and Assistant Director of Humans and Technology Laboratory (HATLab) at Clemson University.
-I completed my PhD in Computer Science at the University of Texas at Arlington, winning Outstanding Doctoral Dissertation Award.
+I completed PhD in Computer Science at the University of Texas at Arlington, winning Outstanding Doctoral Dissertation Award.

 I direct the uSec Lab at USU.
 My current research is supported by the National Science Foundation (NSF).